-- PCI non-compliance fee: While I don’t really like to see this fee at all, especially when you’re already paying a PCI compliance fee of $99 with Flagship – the fee itself is not my problem here.
+- PCI non-action fee: While I don’t really like to see this fee at all, especially when you’re already paying a PCI compliance fee of $99 with Flagship – the fee itself is not my problem here.
 The problem is that account representatives have in the past failed to help merchants avoid this fee in many cases.
 The cost is an additional $19.95 per month for non-action.
 But the good news here is that Flagship has recently (mid-2014) stepped up its efforts to help merchants avoid this fee by having account reps discuss it with merchants during their welcome call.
 I’m hoping to see this complaint peter out with time.
 If you complete the PCI compliance questionnaire, you can avoid this fee.

 - Difficulty cancelling service: This comes up over and over and over again, so I know something is up over there.
 Having no early termination fee starts to lose its meaning when you’re paying $50+ per month for a service you’re not using and that you wanted to get rid of.
 I’m hoping to see this complaint taper off, since Flagship Merchant Services has taken initiative to increase accountability and transparency when it comes to account rep and merchant communications.
 If you feel you’ve been treated poorly in this regard, Flagship will usually give you at least a partial refund.
 It seems like, as of late 2015, this complaint is on the down trend.

 - Poor customer service after signing: Having your salesperson as a continuing point of contact can make for an overall excellent support experience.
 Unfortunately, this is not always the case.
 When your account representative becomes unresponsive, it can be a nightmare.
 While I believe that Flagship has taken steps to correct this issue, time will tell if they’ve done enough.
 As of mid-2014, things are looking up for Flagship.
 My fingers are crossed, but I’ll keep you posted.